DCS-training/Digital-Method-of-the-Month/DMM Docs/Linear Modelling.md

 -   To help draw conclusions about an entire population by looking at a sample of the population.

+To get an overview of linear regression and other related regression models, you may find this guide helpful: ["Regression analysis: The ultimate guide"](https://www.qualtrics.com/uk/experience-management/research/regression-analysis/).
+For more in-depth understanding, check out this book: ["Analysing Data using Linear Models"] (https://bookdown.org/pingapang9/linear_models_bookdown/).

 ## Time

 -   How much will it take to learn?